abrahamfx/JS-Fundamentals/README.md

 4. task 3 - accessing index elements of process.argv
 5. task 4 - concatinating string inut arguments
 6. Task 5 - converting arguments into an integer.
-7. Task 6 - using for loop
+7. Task 6 - using arrays and loops
 9. Task 9 - using 2d for loop
 10. task 9 - Using functions